What Job Should I Have? How to Choose a Career

 [Featured Image] Someone in red glasses looks out a window in thought.

 According to Gettysburg College, the average person spends around one-third of their lifetime at work [1].
 As such, many people want to find a job that aligns with their interests, personality traits, or strengths.
-That decision becomes even more important, considering that 51 percent of Americans say they derive a portion of their identity from their work, according to the Pew Research Center [2].
+That decision becomes even more important, considering 73 percent of Americans say their work is at least somewhat important to their overall identity, according to the Pew Research Center [2].

 Choosing a career can be a trial-and-error process for many people.
 Figuring out what you enjoy doing can take time.
 To help get you started, we've compiled jobs you may be well suited for based on various personality traits, strengths, and interests.

-What job should I have based on my personality?
+What job should you have based on your personality?

 What you do in your day-to-day role can align with your dominant personality traits.
 If you have more introverted tendencies, you may enjoy jobs with greater autonomy.
 If you have more extroverted tendencies, you may enjoy jobs that require interfacing with colleagues and clients more often.